Rasayana

+In early ayurvedic medicine, rasāyana (Pali and Sanskrit: रसायन, "path of essence") is one of the eight areas of medicine in Sanskrit literature.

+The 11th-century Persian scholar Abū Rayhān Bīrūnī noted an Indian science named Rasāyana, focused on restoring health and rejuvenation through plant-derived medicines.
+Nagarjunacharya conducted experiments in his laboratory called "Rasashala" and authored Rasaratanakaram, detailing alchemical transformations of metals.
+Al-Bīrūnī conflated the earlier rasāyana practices with rasaśāstra alchemy.

+Rasaśāstra utilized alchemical processes involving substances like mercury and cinnabar.
+This practice extended beyond metals, incorporating the preparation of medical tinctures from plants.
+Rasaśāstra's goals included longevity, health, cognitive enhancement, virility, and extraordinary abilities.
+Its historical influence was evident in the Ajanta and Ellora cave paintings, the Vishnustambha monument, and the Kondivade caves' processed wood sample.

+In contemporary times, rasāyana remains relevant through modern formulations combining herbal wisdom and scientific knowledge, intended to improve well-being and vitality.

 History

 The more general name for the Indian science of alchemy or proto-chemistry is Rasaśāstra (रसशास्त्र in Sanskrit), or "The Science of Mercury," in Nepali, Marathi, Hindi, Kannada and several other languages.

 Early Indian alchemical texts discuss the use of prepared forms of mercury or cinnabar (see samskaras).
 However, there is also ample mention of the preparation of medical tinctures in the early science of Indian alchemy.

-Significant progress in alchemy was made in ancient India.
-An 11th-century Persian chemist and physician named Abū Rayhān Bīrūnī reported "[the Indians] have a science similar to alchemy which is quite peculiar to them.
-They call it Rasâyana, a word composed with rasa, i.e., gold.
-It means an art which is restricted to certain operations, drugs, and compound medicines, most of which are taken from plants.
-Its principles restore the health of those who were ill beyond hope, and give back youth to fading old age..."